Skip to main content

 • The load balancer maintains a history of recent prompts.

-• Fragmentation Detection: It combines recent prompts to check whether an attack is fragmented across multiple requests.
+• Fragmentation Detection: It combines recent prompts to check if an attack is fragmented across multiple requests.
 For example, if "ignore" is sent in one prompt and "instructions" in the next, the system can detect them together.

 📈 Performance and Scalability